ga-wdi-lessons/react-redux/readme.md

 [This serialization is important for Redux's time travel feature.](https://github.com/reactjs/redux/blob/master/docs/faq/Actions.md#actions-string-constants)

 # The Great Reducer

+The reducer specifies how actions update the state of the application, generating the next application-state.

 # We do: Add Redux to Todos